rohitaga/Spaces-Location-Analytics/README.md

 1. Navigate to the Streamlit app URL.
 2. Upload your first and second Excel or CSV files using the upload widgets in the sidebar.
 3. Select the desired filters for analysis.
-4. Click 'Show Table' or 'Show Chart' to visualize the results.
 5. Click 'Download Results' to download the results in a desired format.
-6. Use the 'Clear all' button to reset all selections and start a new analysis.
+6. Use the 'Reset' button to reset all selections and start a new analysis.

 ## Requirements